IndigoBeetle/KwyllDocs/docs/logic/nodes/transport_to_marker.md

   used.

 Location
-: A location reference port that provides a reference to the location that the provided coordinates are relative to.
+: A location reference port that provides a reference to the [Location](../../introduction/terminology#locations) contains the marker to query.
   If not connected, and the logic is on a location, the current location will be used.

 Marker
 : An integer input port that provides the index of the marker to query.